Thinking about buying a mattress, but wondering about all the specs?

 If you’ve seen the television commercials of the person pressing their hand into foam, then you’ve noticed that there’s usually a lasting handprint on the surface.
 The longer the imprint stays is a measure of response time.

 You already know that the denser the material, the heavier it is.
-Therefore, a high-density viscoelastic mattress will weigh more than one that has a lower number associated with.
+Therefore, a high-density viscoelastic mattress will weigh more than one that has a lower number associated with it.

 If you plan on moving to a new house soon or you have a lot of stairs to climb, you might want a lighter bed for that reason.
-Or, stick with what you prefer and inquire about white glove services where the mattress company will place your new bed in the room where you want it and assemble it for you.
+However, if you need a denser bed, you can inquire about white glove services.
+White glove delivery is when the mattress company will place your new bed in the room where you want it and assemble it for you.